misiektoja/github_monitor/README.md

 ### Saving user activities to the CSV file

-If you want to save all Github user's events, profile and repo changes in the CSV file, use **-b** parameter with the name of the file (it will be automatically created if it does not exist):
+If you want to save all Github user's events, profile and repositories changes in the CSV file, use **-b** parameter with the name of the file (it will be automatically created if it does not exist):

 ```sh
 ./github_monitor.py misiektoja -b github_misiektoja.csv